 The Diplomatic Thicket

 Because prospects for a negotiated settlement are dim, the United States has focused on counterterrorism activities while calling for de-escalation.
 Meanwhile, Iran, Russia, and Turkey have taken the diplomatic initiative, sidelining the UN-led process and excluding the United States.
-The three countries convened most recently in August 2019 for the thirteenth round of talks.
 But though they have agreed in principle on maintaining Syria’s territorial integrity and achieving a “lasting cease-fire,” their agreements to work through their respective local allies to de-escalate the conflict have come to naught.

 Refugee Crisis Rattles EU

-More than half of Syria’s prewar population of twenty-two million has been displaced by the violence, with more than six million displaced internally and another six million fleeing abroad.
-Neighboring countries have borne the heaviest burden: Lebanon, a country of only 4.5 million people, is hosting more than one million Syrians, and Jordan, with more than half a million Syrians, has begun blocking would-be refugees from crossing the border.
+More than half of Syria’s prewar population of twenty-two million has been displaced by the violence, with almost seven million people displaced internally and nearly the same amount having fled abroad.
+Neighboring countries have borne the heaviest burden: Lebanon, a country of just over five million people, is hosting eight hundred thousand Syrians, and Jordan, with more than half a million Syrians, for years blocked would-be refugees from crossing the border.
 Turkey is host to more than three million Syrians, straining government resources.
-With limited work and educational opportunities, and little hope that they will soon be able to return safely home, more than one million refugees have journeyed to Europe, contributing to what the United Nations has called the largest migrant and refugee crisis since World War II.
+With limited work and educational opportunities, and little hope that they will soon be able to return safely home, more than one million asylum seekers and refugees have journeyed to Europe, contributing to what the United Nations called the largest migrant and refugee crisis since World War II.

 Disputes over how to settle refugees across the European Union (EU) have posed a severe challenge to the bloc, threatening to bring an end to the Schengen system of open borders on the continent and contributing to the rise of anti-immigrant, far-right parties.
-The EU struck an agreement with Turkey to block refugees’ northward migration in 2016, but it was jeopardized after an attempted coup against Turkish President Recep Tayyip Erdogan.
-He has periodically threatened to permit hundreds of thousands of migrants to cross into Europe.
+The EU struck an agreement with Turkey to block refugees’ northward migration in 2016, but since then, Turkish President Recep Tayyip Erdogan has periodically threatened to permit hundreds of thousands of migrants to cross into Europe.

 East Aleppo Falls to Pro-Regime Forces